fishman2008/stanford-cars-classification/README.md

-# Stanford-car Recognition
+# Stanford-cars classification

-In this repository, I'm making a car classifier using the Stanford car dataset, which contains 196 classes(including make and model).
-This repository also contains the checkpoint of 11 models trained on Stanford-car dataset with high accuracy.
-You can use it as pretrained weight then transfer learning on others dataset.
+In this repository, I'm making a cars classifier using the Stanford cars dataset, which contains 196 classes(including make and model).
+This repository also contains the checkpoint of 11 models trained on Stanford-cars dataset with high accuracy.
+You can use it as pretrained weights then transfer learning on others dataset.

 ## Environments
 - Ubuntu 16.04 LTS